Etenil/venvworkon/README.md

 automatically sourced after the venv is activated.
 This is useful to export environment variable such as `DJANGO_SETTINGS_MODULE`.

+## Project directory
+If `PROJECT_HOME` is set (e.g. `$HOME/Projects`) and there is
+a project folder which match the environment name, venvworkon change the current working directory to the project directory.

 ## Why bother using this
 `virtualenvwrapper` is certainly much more feature-packed and useful than this.
 But this wrapper is handy for development and